riscvarchive/risc-v-getting-started-guide/source/linux-qemu.rst

 ----------

 Build Linux for the RISC-V target.
-First, checkout to a desired version and copy the default configuration from Busybear:
+First, checkout to a desired version:

 .. jinja::